ecmwf-training/c3s-training/how-to-run-these-tutorials.md

 You will not need to install any software to work with Jupyter notebooks, as there are several free cloud-based services available for creating, editing, running, and exporting notebooks.
 These services provide a hassle-free environment where you can focus on your analysis without worrying about software installation or compatibility issues.

+On this guide you find the description of a range of cloud based services available to you, and the information and guidance required to set yourself up to run the Jupyter Notebooks through your desktop or laptop in case you prefer this option.

 <hr>

 ## Possible Cloud-based services

+These cloud-based services represent only a selection of the available options for running notebooks in the cloud.
+Users can leverage these services to execute Jupyter notebooks without the need to install any software locally.
+However, it's essential to note that this selection is not exhaustive, and users may explore other cloud-based platforms tailored to their specific needs and preferences.

 :::{dropdown} WEKEO